onqtam/headjack/docs/why/7_REPUTATION.md

 >
 > As Scott Adams [recently wrote](http://blog.dilbert.com/post/130880041216/narcissistic-accuser-syndrome): *"I'm a big fan of being admired, assuming I did something worthy.
 I find the goodwill of others to be one of several sources of personal motivation, and a legitimate one.
 Am I allowed to make the world a better place and enjoy the fact that others appreciate the effort?
 That seems like a reasonable deal for everyone.
 If you do something good for the world, I promise to admire you, and I hope you enjoy the feeling.
 Maybe it will encourage you to do more good stuff."*" - [Social Status: Down the Rabbit Hole, by Kevin Simler](https://meltingasphalt.com/social-status-down-the-rabbit-hole/)

+> "Perhaps most provocatively, Dessalles' thesis is that talking — voluntarily offering information to others — is ultimately incentivized by prestige status.
+Even something as simple as pointing (declaratively) requires prestige status to get off the ground.
+We talk (and evolved to do so) in order to advertise to others our ability to produce relevant insight on demand, which makes us good allies for cooperative endeavors." - [Social Status Follow-up Thoughts, by Kevin Simler](https://meltingasphalt.com/social-status-follow-up-thoughts/)

+<details><summary>Other ways to look at prestige - a response from Scott Alexander to Kevin Simler</summary><p>

 > "I worry no one theory can completely explain prestige.
 It seems to me to be a combination of several different things:
 >